 How to Slice Japanese Milk Bread

-It’s very important to wait until the bread is completely cooled before you slice it.
+It’s essential to wait until the bread is completely cooled before slicing.
 Otherwise, the bread will be too soft and difficult to slice neatly.

-I use a Nagomi Japan bread knife and it is amazing how easily I can slice bread without any struggle!
+I use a Nagomi Japan bread knife, and it is incredible how easily I can slice bread without a struggle!

 If you’d like to know the precise thickness of toast and sandwiches in Japan, the standard square milk bread, or 1 kin shokupan, is sliced into the following thicknesses:

 - 4 slices — 3 cm (for toast)

 - 5 slices — 2.4 cm (for toast)

 - 6 slices — 2 cm (for toast)